-The capacities of national stakeholders (border management personnel) in integrated border management and data collection will be enhanced by way of training sessions on collecting and processing data, coordinated with the local technical services to feed the database which will be based at the Migration Data Analysis unit in Faranah and in Conakry.
+The capacities of national stakeholders (border management personnel) in integrated border management and data collection will be enhanced by way of training sessions on collecting and processing data, coordinated with the local technical services to feed the database which will be based at the Migration Data Analysis unit in Faranah in Conakry14 and Falaba in Sierra Leone.
 This will involve setting up a database in the local administrative structures in order to capitalize on the data collected on conflicts and cross-border transhumance.